 As a gift, Ludwig only permitted his mother the castle to visit on a single occasion.
 Otherwise, it was just him and 60 servants.
 Ludwig would likely be appalled at the hordes of visitors descending on his special castle these days.

 Neuschwanstein was never finished and Ludwig never got his happily ever after.
-Instead, Ludwig was arrested at Neuschwanstein and deposed, He died in what was likely a staged faux suicide to get him out of the way and halt his spending.
+Instead, Ludwig was arrested at Neuschwanstein and deposed, He died in what was may have been a staged faux suicide to get him out of the way and halt his spending.

 In reality, Ludwig was likely shot in the back trying to escape his prison in Berg Castle.
 The Wittlesbachs promptly ceased all funding for Ludwig's castle building endeavors.
 Unlike Ludwig, they lacked vision and didn't anticipate how popular his castles would be come.